 A deeper dive reveals why it works so well.

-Interestingly enough, “Define” was not part of the original cycle deployed by Motorola in the 1980’s.
+Interestingly enough, “Define” was not part of the original cycle deployed by Motorola in the 1980s.
 It was later added when IBM adopted the Six Sigma methodology.
-IBM wanted to emphasize the need to scope and supply resources for every improvement project and that’s exactly what happens during the “Define” step when DMAIC is deployed today.
+IBM wanted to emphasize the need to scope and supply resources for every improvement project, and that’s exactly what happens during the “Define” step when DMAIC is deployed today.

-Tools typically include the project charter, process flowchart, and stakeholder analysis.
+DMAIC tools at this stage typically include the project charter, process flowchart, and stakeholder analysis.

 Typical tools include standard work, process control charts, and project management software.